 Where can I go for more detailed information?

-Destination Arctic Circle’s Official Arctic Circle Trail website and Visit Greenland’s Arctic Circle Trail: the go-to guide is the most comprehensive web page on hiking the Arctic Circle Trail.
-It has loads of practical information on preparing for the hike, how to get the most out of the hike, and what to do after the hike.
+Destination Arctic Circle’s Official Arctic Circle Trail website and Visit Greenland’s Arctic Circle Trail: the go-to guide are the most comprehensive web pages on hiking the Arctic Circle Trail.
+They have loads of practical information on preparing for the hike, how to get the most out of the hike, and what to do after the hike.

-I know this because I wrote a lot of it 😉
+I know this because I wrote all of one and most of the other 😉

 Should I budget time at either end to explore?

 Unfortunately, I only ended up with one day in Kangerlussuaq thanks to flight schedule changes, but I spent 9 days in Sisimiut and never ran out of things to do!

 I had an absolutely brilliant time in Greenland’s second largest town (population 5,500), and even had the classic Sisimiut experience of being stranded for an extra day due to bad weather grounding the flights 😀 That meant I ended up missing out on seeing my absolute favourite band, Nanook, play at the Taseralik Cultural Center by only 12 hours! 😞😭